towersvault/shinpokered/README.md

 - Fixed a transformed pokemon having the wrong palette
 - Fixed the cable club text borders having the wrong GBC palette
 - Fixed music not changing properly after beating final rival as a random trainer battle
+- Audio engine has been back-ported from Yellow version
+  - Fixes some channel conflicts between cries and the low-health alarm
+  - Fixes some audio hiccups with Yellow's color palettes on the GBC
+  - Press SELECT on the option menu to change the audio mixing option
+- A revision control function has been added that will cancel unsupported cable links

 #Bugfixes: